 No, peanuts are a legume and legumes are not allowed on a strict Paleo diet.

-If you like these Paleo Snack Recipes, you may also like these recipes:
+You may also like these recipes:

-Paleo Snack Recipes
+Paleo Snacks Recipes

 1. Curried, Baked Paleo Zucchini Chips – My Natural Family